selwynpolit/d9book/book/nodes-and-fields.md

 ## How to set a URL Alias

-Since Drupal 9, url aliases are entities so:
+Since Drupal 9, url aliases are entities, so:

 From: /Users/selwyn/Sites/dir/web/modules/custom/dir/dir.module